t-d-k/LibreCrypt/docs/FAQ.md

 * * *

 <a name="eq"></a>
-*Q: DoxBox supports different languages, but why isn't mine listed?*
+*Q: LibreCrypt supports different languages, but why isn't mine listed?*

-*A:* Please see DoxBox's [translations page](http://DoxBox.eu/translations.html) for up-to-date information on language translations.
+*A:* Please see LibreCrypt's [translations page](http://LibreCrypt.eu/translations.html) for up-to-date information on language translations.

 * * *

 <a name="eq"></a>
-*Q: How do I translate DoxBox into a different language?*
+*Q: How do I translate LibreCrypt into a different language?*

-*A:* Please see DoxBox's [translations page](http://DoxBox.eu/translations.html) for up-to-date information on language translations.
+*A:* Please see LibreCrypt's [translations page](http://LibreCrypt.eu/translations.html) for up-to-date information on language translations.

 * * *